7 Awesome Things You’re Losing Because You Aren’t Blogging

 Humans have an inbuilt need to express themselves and be unique.
 That expression can only come from being an artist.

-The wrong way to be unique: Marketers give so many product options to the consumers because we understand that most people do not create.
+Consumer brands give so many product options to the masses because they understand that most people do not create.
 But every human being has the need to be unique in their social circles.
 Most of the people try to satisfy this need to be unique by choosing things to own and consume.
+Marketers and advertisers do the work of presenting so many options to consumers from a brand.

+You might have been a victim of this yourself as you grew up.
 There are so many choices for automobiles, computers, phones and all the other toys.
-Say, for example, Bob chooses to buy a Red car, an Apple laptop, only wears jeans and t-shirt, uses an iPhone and has a unique hair style.
+Say, for example, a guy called Bob chooses to buy a Red car, an Apple laptop, only wears jeans and t-shirt, uses an iPhone and has a unique hair style.
 Bob is trying to differentiate himself from the other humans and is trying to be unique.

 But Bob will never feel unique enough no matter how many unique choices he makes because these are predetermined choices made by the marketers just to satisfy the masses who do not create.
 This need to be unique and different can be satisfied only through creation of something out of thin air.